khandhedia/HF-Creation-Tool/src/main/resources/readme.txt

     lesser is the content to be put into the inputfile.txt, as well as, lesser is the time to prepare the hotfix.

-3. inputfile can use following tokens: component, module or base.
+3. inputfile can use following tokens: component, module, base or zip.

     Example,